amylour/FreeFido_v2/README.md

 - [Perplexity AI](https://www.perplexity.ai/) for breaking down Python concepts and Django documentation into more understandable chunks.
 - [Pattern Monster](https://pattern.monster/) for the hero image pattern SVG.
 - [Favicon](https://favicon.io/) for converting an icon into favicon.
+- [LogoAI](https://www.logoai.com/) for design inspiration using my font and colour choices.

 ## Testing